collab-uniba/emse_best-answer-prediction/README.md

 Data dumps and the description of their file formats are available be downloaded from the [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/dumps).

 ## Experimental datasets
-The datasets containing the 22 features extracted from the data dump each Q&A site are available for download [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/input).
+The datasets containing the features extracted from the data dump of each Q&A site are available for download [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/input).
 A description of each feature is also avaialble.

 ## Python and  R scripts